cs1302uga/cs1302-tutorials/emacs/emacs.md

 Alternatively, you can simply execute `emacs`, then use `C-x C-f` to find the file you're trying to open.

-To create a file, use one of the methods just desribed with your desired filename.
+To **create a file**, use one of the methods just desribed with your desired filename.
 When you create a new file, Emacs will display `(New file)` at the bottom of the screen.
 The new file does not actually exist until you save it, usually using `C-x C-s`.